 National Common Courtesy Day on March 21st serves as a reminder of the behavior that keeps society from melting into a sea of madness.
 In addition, the day brings awareness to how crucial common courtesy is in our lives and provides examples to help us improve.

 In the Merriam-Webster dictionary, courtesy is described as a: behavior marked by polished manners or respect for others: courteous behavior b: a courteous and respectful act or expression.

-Common courtesy can be as simple as saying “please” and “thank you” when asking for and receiving a service, gift or assistance.
-Kindness and courtesy do go a long way and are noticed by others even if you do not realize it.
+Common courtesy can be as simple as saying “please” and “thank you” when asking for and receiving a service, gift, or assistance.
+Kindness and courtesy go a long way and are noticed by others even if you do not realize it.
 Letting someone in front of you in traffic is easy.
 Hold open a door for someone or give a person a hand with his groceries.
 Give up your seat on the bus to someone who might need it.
-Introduce yourself to the new employee or kid at school and take the time to introduce her to the rest of the crew.
+Introduce yourself to the new employee or kid at school and take the time to introduce them to the rest of the crew.

 HOW TO OBSERVE COMMON COURTESY DAY

 - If common courtesy is not a part of your daily routine, make Common Courtesy Day your opportunity for change.

 - Start implementing courtesy into your life.

 - Try it; not only will others appreciate it, but you will feel good about it, too.

 - Show your appreciation for the common courtesy you experience.

 - Use #CommonCourtesyDay to post on social media.